Thomas H. Ince: Death

-Dr. Glasgow signed the death certificate citing Angina pectoris as the cause of death.
+Dr. Glasgow signed the death certificate citing angina pectoris as the cause of death.
 The front page of the Wednesday morning Los Angeles Times supposedly sensationalized the story: '"Movie Producer Shot on Hearst Yacht!", but the headlines vanished in the evening edition.
 On November 20, the Times published Ince's obituary citing heart disease as the cause of death along with his failing health from an automobile accident two years earlier.
-A month later, the New York Times reported that the San Diego district attorney had announced that Ince's death was caused by heart failure and no further investigation was necessary.
+A month later, The New York Times reported that the San Diego district attorney had announced that Ince's death was caused by heart failure and no further investigation was necessary.
 Both Ince and his wife were practicing Theosophists who preferred cremation and had arranged for it long before his death.
 While rumors prevailed that Nell suddenly departed the country after her husband's death, she actually left for Europe about seven months later in July 1925.

 However, several conflicting stories circulated about the incident, often revolving around a claim that Hearst shot Ince in the head after mistaking him for Charlie Chaplin.
+Rumors of a possible affair between Chaplin and Marion Davies had led to Hearst's act of aggression.
 Chaplin's valet, Toraichi Kono, claimed to have seen Ince when he came ashore via stretcher in San Diego.
-Kono told his wife that his head was "bleeding from a bullet wound."
+Kono told his wife that his head was "bleeding from a bullet wound".
 The story quickly spread among Japanese domestic workers throughout Beverly Hills.
 Charles Lederer, the nephew of Hearst's longtime partner Marion Davies, told a similar story to Orson Welles, who in turn told Peter Bogdanovich, the director of The Cat's Meow.
 Elinor Glyn, who was present aboard Oneida, told Eleanor Boardman that everyone aboard the yacht had been sworn to secrecy about the events, which would indicate more than a death by natural causes.
 Contrary to these accounts, during Ince's funeral, the Los Angeles Times reported that his casket would remain open for one hour "to afford friends and studio employees to pass for one last glimpse of the man they loved and respected", with no witnesses ever mentioning a bullet wound.
 Ince's body was cremated on November 21 in Hollywood Forever Cemetery and the ashes returned to his family on December 24, 1924, who reportedly scattered them at sea.